py2sdr/mtools/README.md

 ## Limitations

-- Maximum packet size: 2048 bytes
 - UDP provides no guarantee of delivery or ordering
 - No built-in error correction or retransmission
-- Receiver must be running before sender starts (or it will miss initial packets)
 - No encryption or authentication

 ## Platform Support